Deep Research Tesla

 In terms of financial metrics, Tesla has larger revenue scale compared to traditional automakers but lower profit margins.
 Notably, Tesla's profitability is highly dependent on regulatory credit sales and digital asset gains; in 2025, these two items together accounted for 40% of its net income.

-Compared to peers, Tesla's R&D spend ratio is at the industry-leading level, on par with BYD but below BMW and Mercedes-Benz.
+Compared to peers, Tesla's R&D; spend ratio is at the industry-leading level, on par with BYD but below BMW and Mercedes-Benz.
 In EV sales, Tesla has lost the global #1 position to BYD but remains highly competitive in the premium EV market.

 5.3 China Market Performance Comparison